-A phrase this week which is worth highlighting and creates the backbone of my comments for this week:
+A phrase which is worth highlighting and creates the backbone of my comments below:

 When in doubt, give it one more day.

 When in doubt, give it one more day.
-So often in training life, athletes face situations when they straddle stepping forward with highly stressful training (either in duration and/or intensity) or being a little more patient and waiting an extra 24 hours before driving into work.
-These decision crossroads come about in situations such as:
+So often, athletes face situations when they straddle stepping forward with highly stressful training (either in duration and/or intensity) or being a little more patient and waiting an extra 24 hours before driving into work.
+These decision-making crossroads come about in situations such as:

 - Returning from sickness